 Adobe had introduced the Upright tools in Lightroom 5 to perform perspective correction, while the DxO Optics Pro 10 has to install the DxO Viewpoint 2 plugin (sell at USD 79 as standalone with plugin) to do the same job.

-Lightroom 5’s Upright tools has both auto and manual adjustment mode but the DxO’s perspective correction is available in semi-auto and manual adjustment.
+Lightroom 5’s Upright tools have both auto and manual adjustment modes, but the DxO’s perspective correction is available in semi-auto and manual adjustment.
 Semi-auto?
-Yes, we have to place the alignment tools ourselves instead of one-click button in Lightroom 5 to perform the correction.
-Although it is troublesome but it provides the flexibility to correct the perspective.
+Yes, we have to place the alignment tools ourselves instead of a one-click button in Lightroom 5 to perform the correction.
+Although it is troublesome, it provides the flexibility to correct the perspective.

-I used the DxO’s 4 points tools to do the full correction while the Lightroom 5 only require one-click.
+I used the DxO’s 4 points tools to correct the whole picture, while the Lightroom 5 only requires one click.

 Auto Adjustment (Only Lightroom 5)

-Second comparison compares the DxO’s 8 points correction and Lightroom 5 Auto correction.
+The second comparison compares the DxO’s 8 points correction and Lightroom 5 Auto-correction.

-Both applications give decent correction to the perspective but the Lightroom 5 only require one-click rather than self-selective adjustment.
+Both applications give the perspective decent correction, but the Lightroom 5 only requires one click rather than self-selective adjustment.